 Um, it’s a freakin’ mess and a half to make.
 Right?!

-I mean, there’s grated cheese everywhere (because we all know a good mac ‘n cheese doesn’t just have one cheese in it!) including the floor which then of course means dog saliva all over my floor as well with an eager Weimaraner at my feet, a pot to boil the pasta in, a pot to make the cheesy sauce in, sometimes a baking dish if it finishes off in the oven and that assumes you haven’t had to cook any extras (like meat or something) which requires it’s own cutting board and skillet along with everything else.
+I mean, there’s grated cheese everywhere because we all know a good mac ‘n cheese doesn’t just have one cheese in it (unless it’s sausage mac and cheese) including the floor which then of course means dog saliva all over my floor as well with an eager Weimaraner at my feet, a pot to boil the pasta in, a pot to make the cheesy sauce in, sometimes a baking dish if it finishes off in the oven and that assumes you haven’t had to cook any extras (like meat or something) which requires it’s own cutting board and skillet along with everything else.

 Every time I make it (unless it’s Annie’s and god bless Annie.
 Really, she’s a savior some nights) my kitchen literally looks like a tornado tore through it.